-The final element to the transformation is the machinery floor, which has been used as décor to create a unique learning environment.
-Housing exclusive teaching rooms, including the lecture hall, and offering views of Brainport Eindhoven, this is the perfect place in which to dream of creation and innovation.
+As a finishing touch to the transformation, the installation floor is being used as decor for a unique educational environment.
+With exclusive teaching rooms such as the lecture hall, with views across Brainport Eindhoven, this is the perfect place to fantasise about creation and innovation.